CyberLions-8521/Crescendo2024/README.md

 * Intake Guide Joint - located in `HoodWrist.java`.
 This subsystem controls the motors that act as a "joint" for the "Hood" subsystem, so that it can flip into place when intake, and flip away from the opening when shooting into the SPEAKER.

 ## Controls
-The robot was controlled using two XBox/Logitech gamepads.
+The robot was controlled using two XBox/Logitech F310 gamepads.
 The master controller had the following actions
 * Analog Joysticks - controlled the swerve drivebase
 * Button A - re-zeroed the turn motors on the swerve drivebase
 * Button B - reset the heading of the robot
-* Button Back - sets the jog value of the arm/joint to 0.15
+* Button Back - manually lifts the arm
-* Button Start - sets the jog value of the arm/joint to -0.15
+* Button Start - manually lowers the arm

 The partner controller had the following actions
 * Button Left Bumper - turn on motors of shooter to shoot into the AMP
 * Button Right Bumper - turn on motors of shooter to shoot into the SPEAKER
-* Button Back - intake
+* Button Back - turns on motors for intaking; mainly meant for testing purposes
-* Button Start - outtake on the rollers
+* Button Start - turns on motors for outtaking/shooting; mainly meant for testing purposes
 * Button A - raise, extend, and flip robot subsystems into position for the SOURCE and turn on necessary motors to intake NOTES
 * Button B - lower, retract, and flip robot subsystems back down to default positions
 * Button X - raise, extend, and flip robot subsystems into position for the AMP
-* Button Y - raise, extend, and flip robot subsystems into position to score in the SPEAKER (testing required to verify that this is the case)
+* Button Y - raise, extend, and flip robot subsystems into position to score in the SPEAKER

-## Teleop and Command Based Programming Study
-If you are studying the Command Based Programming framework for teleop, then the focus of your study should be on the following files in `src/main/java/frc/robot`.
-Note that in any of the subsystem files, the `switch` statements involving subsystem state can be ignored.
-The code has been refactored so that it no longer depends on subsystem states.
-As of April 2, 2024, the code has yet to be tested on a physical robot.
-The code otherwise compiles and builds without error.
-* `commands/ElevatorGoToSetpoint.java`
-* `commands/HoodWristGoToSetpoint.java`
-* `commands/JointGoToSetpoint.java`
-* All subsystems within the `subsystems` directory, with the exception of PathHandler, SuperStructure, Tracker, and Vision Manager
-* `Constants.java`
-* `RobotContainer.java`

-## Auto Routines Study
-Until the SuperStructure gets refactored, the following files are useful when studying autonomous routines
-* `RobotContainer.java`
+## Unused Files
+The following files were largely unused:
-* `subsystems/Tracker.java`
+* `subsystems/VisionManager.java`
-* `subsystems/PathHandler.java`
+* `LimelightHelpers.java`
-* `subsystems/SuperStructure` (only tangentially as the SuperStructure is deprecated for removal in this particular branch)

-All other files are largely unused (some are even blank or fully commented out).